Find Affordable College Courses

 $7,733 Average Tuition & Fees

 University of Wisconsin - Oshkosh ranked #8 on this year’s Best Value Health Sciences & Services Schools in Wisconsin list.
-UW Oshkosh is a fairly large public school located in the city of Oshkosh.
+UW Oshkosh is a fairly large public school located in the small city of Oshkosh.

 UW Oshkosh undergraduate students pay an average of $7,733 in in-state tuition and fees each year.